dsifford/academic-bloggers-toolkit/readme.txt

 = Anchor links to and from in-text citations =
 - Smooth scrolling using jQuery.
-- Fix: Corrected issue where admin bar would block the target link.

 = Append up to 3 formatted Peer Reviews to blog posts via a Frontend UI integrated on the post edit screen =
 - Input areas for the Peer Review section include...